symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.3

-    The Iqsms, GatewayApi, Octopush, AllMySms, Clickatell, SpotHit, FakeSms and LightSMS integrations were introduced in Symfony 5.3.
+    The Iqsms, GatewayApi, Octopush, AllMySms, Clickatell, SpotHit, FakeSms and LightSms integrations were introduced in Symfony 5.3.

 To enable a texter, add the correct DSN in your ``.env`` file and